Faith Evans discography

 This is a comprehensive listing of official releases by Faith Evans, an American R&B, hip hop and soul singer.
-As of January 2023, she has released seven studio albums, one holiday album, and thirty singles on Bad Boy Entertainment and Capitol Records.
+As of January 2023, she has released eight studio albums, and thirty singles on Bad Boy Entertainment and Capitol Records.

 Newly contracted to Bad Boy Records in 1995, Evans was consulted by executive producer Sean Combs to contribute backing vocals and writing skills to Mary J. Blige's My Life (1994) and Usher's self-titled debut album (1994) prior to starting work on her debut record album Faith.
 Released on August 29, 1995, in North America, the album was a collaboration with Bad Boy's main producers The Hitmen, including Chucky Thompson and Combs, but it also resulted in recordings with Poke & Tone and Herb Middleton.
 Faith became a success based on the singles "You Used to Love Me" and "Soon as I Get Home".
 The album was certified platinum with 1.5 million copies sold, according to RIAA.
 After The Notorious B.I.G.'s murder during March 1997, Combs helped Evans produce her tribute song named "I'll Be Missing You", based on the melody of The Police's 1983 single "Every Breath You Take".
 The song, which featured Combs, Evans, and all-male group 112, became a worldwide number-one success and debuted on top of the Billboard Hot 100 during 1997, scoring that for eleven weeks.
 The next year, Evans was featured on "Heartbreak Hotel", a collaboration with singers Whitney Houston and Kelly Price, that scored number two on the Billboard Hot 100 chart.

 Two years in the making, Evans' second solo effort, Keep the Faith, was released during October 1998.
 Almost entirely written and produced by her, Evans considered the album difficult to complete as she had initially felt discouraged about the progress at first.
 Upon its release, however, the album garnered generally positive reviews by music critics, with Allmusic noting it "without a doubt a highlight of 1990s soul-pop music".
 Also enjoying commercial success, it eventually went platinum and produced the top ten singles "Love Like This" and "All Night Long" prompting Evans to start an 18-city theater tour with Dru Hill and Total the following year.